dexon-foundation-unofficial-mirror/dekusan/test/unit/development/sample-changelog.md

 ## 3.6.0 2017-4-26

-- Add Rinkeby Test Network to our network list.
+- Add DEXON Test Network to our network list.

 ## 3.5.4 2017-4-25